Factory methods for creating Date instances.

 import core.time.util.DateUtil.Month val christmas: Date = Date(2024, Month.December, 25)

-instance from a year and the day of the year.
+Constructs a Date instance from a year and the day of the year.

-instance from a year and the day of the year.
+Constructs a Date instance from a year and the day of the year.

-object from a given year and the day of the year (where January 1st is day 1).
+This method creates a Date object from a given year and the day of the year (where January 1st is day 1).
 It calculates the corresponding date by adding the specified number of days to the last day of the previous year.

 Value parameters